HBLL-Collection-Development/ebooks/README.md

+# THIS CODE IS NOT SECURE AND NOT REALLY FUNCTIONAL.
+A REPLACEMENT MAY BECOME AVAILABLE AT A FUTURE DATE, BUT YOU SHOULD NOT USE THIS FOR ANY REASON. #
 # eBook Usage Database #

 This is a database that can ingest [Project COUNTER][] Book Report #1 and Book Report #2 plain text CSV reports and allow you to search for and browse usage data for all your eBooks.